Cannabis Connection 2025 takes place in São Paulo in a decisive year for the cannabis market

 Published on 08/22/2025

-Cannabis Connection to take place on November 6th in São Paulo | Image: Sechat
+Cannabis Connection takes place on November 6th in São Paulo | Image: Sechat

 - Expansion of administration routes (including sublingual and dermatological);